top of page

 “I had the GP explain it to him.
 Coming from me, it felt like a fight.
 Coming from her, it was just something that needed to happen.”

-“We planned some trips by train and made it a bit of an adventure.
+“We planned some trips by train and bus and made it a bit of an adventure.
 That helped a bit.
 Made it feel like less of a loss.”

 “Honestly, I felt guilty.
 But also relieved.
 I stopped holding my breath every time he went out.”